JaylanChen/express-handlebars-memory-fs/README.md

 This plugin does not do anything in the following cases.

 1、It will do anything if in a production environment(process.env.NODE_ENV === 'production')

-2、It will do anything if the parameter `memoryFs` is not instance of `MemoryFileSystem`